How to Make Coffee Less Bitter: A Guide for Coffee Lovers

-With great technique and attention, you can make coffee that tastes nothing like bitter, but rather tasty, aromatic, sweet, balanced and light.When it comes to roasting, light roasted coffee usually tastes less bitter than dark roasted coffee.
 The more the coffee is roasted, the more bitter the taste.
 Therefore, light roasted coffees generally have a less bitter taste.
-However, you should still be careful not to roast too little as that will cause your coffee to have no body.
+However, you should still be careful not to roast too little, as that will cause your coffee to have no body.
+High quality Arabica beans are usually the mildest tasting.

 Leave a Comment